 Students take a progress test at the end of each week on aspects of the work covered during that week.
 The first class each Monday morning is a revision session which focuses on language covered during the previous week and in particular on areas of the previous progress test which may need some extra clarification or practice.
 The new material for the week is introduced in the second period of the first morning when a new module of the course book is started.
 In addition to the course book teachers supplement up to 50% of the course with materials relevant to students’ needs.

-Issues of grammar and language analysis are addressed as they occur during fluency development tasks.
+Issues of grammar and language analysis are addressed as they occur during communication skill tasks.
 Students can expect to get feedback on their oral language skills and guidelines for improving them.

 The topics covered are from a range which can include management, enterprise, job interviews, leadership, environmental issues, standards and ethics, advertising, telephone and email English, presentations, branding, marketing and sales, customer relations management.
 Students work individually, in pairs and in groups to discuss, debate and present their views.
 The focus is on vocabulary building, effective reading skills and building confidence in speaking fluently in English in a business/work related environment.

 There is an 8-week syllabus with a wide range of supplementary materials which include video/dvd clips, audio tapes, written material from up-to-date sources.
 Students making presentations of a business nature have the option to have some of their presentation work filmed for future reference if they wish.